 Acrobatic Dance focuses on flexibility, strength, balance, limbering, tumbling and partner/group stunting.
 Acrobatic dance is not the same as gymnastics, as dancers perform without mats or sprung floors that gymnasts rely on for their tricks.
 Although tricks look similar, they are learned and performed differently to compensate for an un-sprung floor.
 Mats will often be used during class as the students learn different skills.
 Class is structured with a warm-up and conditioning at the beginning of

 class followed by progression in fundamental acrobatic dance moves.

-*Any student interested in becoming a member of the RPDC competition team must attend at least one week of summer classes at the dance center and are required to attend placement auditions (typically held at the end of August or beginning of September.)
+*All team dancers are required to attend at least one session of summer classes at the dance center and are required to attend placement auditions (typically held at the end of August or beginning of September.)